About PTI

 What is the Political Temperature Index?

-The Political Temperature Index (PTI) is a daily measurement of US political tension on a 0-100 scale.
+The Political Temperature Index (PTI) is a daily measurement of the US political climate and political tension on a 0-100 scale.
 It aggregates data from news coverage, social media discourse, congressional voting patterns, court opinions, and more to produce an objective, non-partisan snapshot of the current political climate.

 How is the temperature calculated?

 The temperature is calculated from five weighted sub-indices: Volume Signal (30%), Coverage Polarization (30%), Story Intensity (20%), Rhetoric Heat (10%), and Legislative Friction (10%).
-These weights were determined through empirical validation against 870+ historical political events.
+These weights were originally tuned against a historical event set, while public response metrics now include only source-verified events with overlapping PTI temperature data.
+Each sub-index is further weighted by a real-time data-quality confidence score, so indices with sparse or stale data have less influence on the final temperature.
 See our methodology page for full technical details.

 What data sources does PTI use?